Conesus Lake

-Conesus Lake /kəˈniːʃəs/ is a lake located in Livingston County, New York.
-Conesus Lake is the westernmost of New York's eleven Finger Lakes.
-It is located off Interstate 390 about 15 mi south of Interstate 90.
+Conesus Lake /kəˈniːʃəs/ is a Finger Lake in Livingston County in western New York state.
+The fifth smallest of eleven, it is located off Interstate 390 about 15 mi south of Interstate 90.

 Description

 Conesus Lake is 8 mi long, with a maximum depth of 66 ft.
 It flows south to north, from its inlet in the Town of Conesus to its outlet, Conesus Creek, in Lakeville, a hamlet in the Town of Livonia in Livingston County.
 Conesus Creek in turn flows into the Genesee River near Avon.

-The first steamboat on Conesus Lake was named the "Jessie" launched July 1, 1874, after the Civil War.
+The first steamboat on Conesus Lake was named the "Jessie" launched July 1, 1874.

 In August 2006, the New York State Department of Environmental Conservation confirmed that the lake was the first outside the contiguous Great Lakes waterways to be stricken with a new strain of viral hemorrhagic septicemia (VHS), an infectious fish disease responsible for mass die-offs of many species, but not linked to any human health concerns.
 The disease is spread between waterways through live or frozen bait fish, roe, contaminated fishing equipment or live water wells in boats.